-Veszprém-Balaton European Region of Sport 2026 application
+Veszprém-Balaton European Region of Sport 2026 title

 The Veszprém-Balaton 2023 European Capital of Culture program has been developed to bring together regional cooperation involving 116 settlements is one of the greatest achievements of the program series.
 Our long-term goals include maintaining this strong network of relationships across the region and, and, if necessary, filling it with new content.